Adya-Gaur/LED_Blinker/README.md

 [YouTube Demo](https://www.youtube.com)

 ### Modifications
-1. **Pattern Blinker** - LED blinks 5 times (0.5s each), stays ON for 3s, OFF for 2s, and then reoeats.
+1. **Pattern Blinker** - LED blinks 5 times (0.5s each), stays ON for 3s, OFF for 2s, and then repeats.
    [YouTube Demo](https://www.youtube.com)

 2. **Blink then stop** - LED blinks 5 times (1s each), and then stops permanently using while(true)